lfwa/lfwa.github.io/_pages/cv.md

 ======
 **Alexandra Institute**\
 AI / Machine Learning Specialist, Apr 2023 &ndash; Present
-* Held a dual role as an R&D engineer and consultant at a Research and Technology Organization (GTS).
+* Dual role in R&D and consultancy at a Research and Technology Organization (GTS).
-* Conducted applied research and developed innovative solutions in machine learning to advance the state-of-the-art methodologies with a primary focus on practical applications.
+* Conducted applied research and developed innovative solutions in machine learning to advance state-of-the-art methodologies with a primary focus on practical applications.

 **University of Copenhagen**\
 Teaching Assistant, Feb 2020 &ndash; Jul 2020